LSSTDESC/tom_desc/README.md

 exit                                         # leave the container, back to your shell
 ```

-If this is your first time creating the `tom_demo` database, you must create the tables and put
+If this is your first time creating the `tom_desc` database, you must create the tables and put
 some data in the database that you just created.
 ```bash
 # make sure you are in your virtual environment, then